mattneary/phrase-match/README.md

 ## Usage

-To run coloring on an example set of words, run:
+To run the example, run:

 ```sh
 poetry install